How to bolster your SaaS security posture

 - Repeat to strengthen your security posture continuously

-Your resources, people and tech stack are constantly changing.
-The key goal is to regularly review the state of your security, report on issues and ensure that they’re being addressed in a timely fashion to reduce your level of risk.
+Your resources, people, and tech stack are constantly changing.
+The key goal is to regularly review the state of your security, report on issues, and ensure that they’re being addressed promptly to reduce your risk level.

 It’s usually cheaper to mitigate risk than to let it bubble away and eventually get attacked.
 You could lose a lot of customer data and, even more detrimental, destroy your reputation.